Gabrielaholzel/Udacity-Image-Classifier/First_Project/readme.md

 # First Project
 ## Project Description
-In this project, I used an existing image classifier model to identify dog breeds.
+In this project, I used a created image classifier to identify dog breeds.

 ## Context
 In this hypothetical context, I had to contribute to the organization of a citywide dog show.
 My role involved assisting the organizing committee with contestant registration.
 To ensure the integrity of the competition, I needed to verify that every participant registering for the dog show was, in fact, registering a real dog and not another type of pet.